 Continue to lay out each wrap, filling it, rolling it and placing each one in the baking dish.

 Once you have the baking dish full, top all of the enchiladas with the salsa verde.

-Next, sprinkle the raw cheese on top.
+Next, sprinkle the shredded hard goat cheese on top.